jundalisay/sp/content/en/research/indian/gospel/chapter-39.md

 through the performance.
 (All laugh.)
 "You have no children to divert your mind.
 I know a deputy magistrate who draws a salary of eight hundred rupees a month.
 He went to Keshab's house to see a performance.
 I was there too.
-Rākhāl and a few other devotees were with me and sat beside me.
-After a while Rākhāl went out for a few minutes.
-The deputy magistrate came over and made his young son take Rākhāl's seat.
+Rakhal and a few other devotees were with me and sat beside me.
+After a while Rakhal went out for a few minutes.
+The deputy magistrate came over and made his young son take Rakhal's seat.
 I said, 'He can't sit there.'
-'At that time I was in such a state of mind that I had to do whatever the person next to me would ask me to do; so I had seated Rākhāl beside me.
+'At that time I was in such a state of mind that I had to do whatever the person next to me would ask me to do; so I had seated Rakhal beside me.
 As long as the performance lasted the deputy did nothing but gibber with his son.
 The rascal didn't look at the performance even once.
 I heard, too, that he is a slave to his wife; he gets up and sits down as she tells him to.
 And he didn't see the performance for that snub-nosed monkey of a boy.